 Lease liabilities are discounted using the Group's incremental borrowing rates and implicit rate in the lease (where applicable).
-As of 31 December 2021, the weighted average annual incremental borrowing rates of the Group for TRY is 21% (2020: TRY 17%, Euro 4.28%).
+As of 31 December 2022, the weighted average annual incremental borrowing rates of the Group for TRY is 18% (2021: TRY 21%).
+The maturity analysis and exchange rate risk of borrowings from lease transactions are explained in Note 27, and the movements of lease liabilities are explained in Note 28.